mfussenegger/nvim-lint/README.md

 ## Usage

 Configure the linters you want to run per file type.
+File type can be determined by running :lua print(vim.bo.filetype) in the buffer you'd like linted.

 For example:

 ```lua
 require('lint').linters_by_ft = {